aldolo69/oqtadrive/README.md

 ## TL;DR
 *OqtaDrive* emulates a bank of up to 8 *Microdrives* for use with a *Sinclair Spectrum* (with *Interface 1*) or *QL* machine.
 The goal is to functionally create a *faithful* reproduction of the original.
 That is, on the *Spectrum*/*QL* side, operating the emulated *Microdrives* should feel exactly the same as using the real thing.

 *OqtaDrive* is built around an *Arduino Nano* that connects via its GPIO ports to the *Microdrive* interface and via serial connection to a daemon running on a host machine.
 This daemon host could be anything, ranging from your PC to a small embedded board such as a *RaspberryPi Zero*, as long as it can run a supported OS (*Linux*, *MacOS*, *Windows*).
 The same *Nano* can be used with both *Spectrum* and *QL*, without any reconfiguration.
 While the *Nano* is essentially a low-level protocol converter, the daemon takes care of storing and managing the *cartridges*.
 It additionally exposes an HTTP API endpoint.
 A few shell commands are provided that use this API and let you control the daemon, e.g. load and save cartridges into/from the virtual drives.
-A web UI is currently being developed.
+A web UI is available as well.

 ## What Can I Do With This?
 *OqtaDrive*'s architecture makes it very flexible, so many setups are possible.
 The simplest one would be just the *Nano* that connects your *Interface 1* or *QL* with your PC, and you manage everything from there.
 This configuration also [fits nicely into the case of an *Interface 1*](https://github.com/xelalexv/oqtadrive/discussions/15).
 If you're rather looking for a stand-alone solution, you could for example run the daemon on a *RaspberryPi Zero W*, [put it on a PCB together with the *Nano*](https://tomdalby.com/other/oqtadrive.html), and place this into a *Microdrive* or 3D printed case.
 The *Pi* would connect to your WiFi and you can control *OqtaDrive* from anywhere in your network.